nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Basic Management of Staff Schedules

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The current week refers to the week of the monday before the current date until the sunday after the current date.
+The current week refers to a week from monday to sunday which includes today's date.
+An example would be if 27/10/2021 were the date we were looking at (a wednesday), the range would be from 25/10/2021 to 31/10/2021.
 </div>

 #### Viewing schedule for the week: `change`

-The schedule for this week is shown under the schedule tab by default.
+The schedule for the current week is shown under the schedule tab by default.
 The week can be changed using the `change` command.

  * Takes in a single date input to translate into a week.
  * The date is in `YYYY-MM-DD`

-Formats:
+Format:
-`change [da/DATE]`
+`change da/DATE`

 Examples:
 `change da/2021-12-28`

 #### Viewing schedule of staff(s): `viewSchedule`